nanaBaah/Java_Swing_SQL_Project/README.md

 Note:
 ------
-The port number, user name and password can be editted from JavaSwingDBApp.jar -> Window -> Preferences
+The port number, user name and password can be editted from either:
+* JavaSwingDBApp.jar -> Window -> Preferences
-Or press CTRL + P.
+* Or simply press CTRL + P.